Maximal inequalities for stochastic convolutions and pathwise uniform convergence of time discretisation schemes: Maximal inequalities for stochastic convolutions

-{\em Step 3}. \ Fix $g\in L_{\bF}^p(\Om;L^2(0,T;\gamma(H,X)))$ and $n\in \N$.
+{\em Step 2}. \ Fix $g\in L_{\bF}^p(\Om;L^2(0,T;\gamma(H,X)))$ and $n\in \N$.
 Set $\sigma_n(s) := j 2^{-n}T$ for $s\in [j2^{-n}T, (j+1)2^{-n}T)$ and define $S_n(t,s) := S(t,\sigma_n(s))$ and

 The assumptions \eqref{it:K1}--\eqref{it:K3} in Steps 1 and 2 apply to $K(t,s) = S_n(t,s)$, $N = 2^n$, and $r_j = j2^{-n}T$.
 By what has been shown in these steps, the process $v^{(n)}$ has a continuous modification.
-Moreover, noting that for $n\geq m$ we have from Step 2 we obtain
+Moreover, noting that for $n\geq m$ we have from Step 1 we obtain

 Since the right-hand side tends to zero by the dominated convergence theorem, $(v^{(n)})_{n\geq 1}$ is a Cauchy sequence in $L^p(\Omega;C([0,T];X))$ and hence converges to some $\wt v$ in $L^p(\Omega;C([0,T];X))$.
 On the other hand, for all $t\in [0,T]$ we have with convergence in $L^2(\Omega;X)$.
 Therefore, $\wt v$ is the required continuous modification of $u$.
-Applying Step 2 again we obtain
+Applying Step 1 again we obtain

-{\em Step 4}. \ In the case $0<p<2$ one can argue in the same way as in the previous steps, using Corollary \ref{cor:Pinelis} instead of Theorem \ref{thm:Pinelis}.
-Therefore, \eqref{eq:Pinelisvariant} simplifies as the term $\|dG^*\|_p$ does not appear anymore.
+{\em Step 3}. \ In the case $0<p<2$ one can argue in the same way as in the previous steps, using Corollary \ref{cor:Pinelis} instead of Theorem \ref{thm:Pinelis}.
+The estimate \eqref{eq:Pinelisvariant} simplifies as the term $\|dG^*\|_p$ does not appear anymore.
 Alternatively, one could use a standard extrapolation argument involving Lenglart's inequality \cite[Proposition IV.4.7]{RY}.

-{\em Step 5}. \ The continuity assertion for $p=0$ follows by a standard localisation argument. \end{proof}
+{\em Step 4}. \ The continuity assertion for $p=0$ follows by a standard localisation argument. \end{proof}

 As a consequence of Theorem \ref{thm:contractionS-new}, a simple optimisation argument in the exponent $p$ gives the following exponential tail estimate (see \cite[Corollary 4.4]{NV20a} for details).

 \begin{corollary}[Exponential tail estimate] If, in addition to the conditions of Theorem \ref{thm:contractionS-new}, we have $g\in L^\infty(\Omega;L^2(0,T;\gamma(H,X)))$, then